Obesity in Children and Teens

-Obesity is when a teen has too much body fat.
-Obesity may become a serious, long-term disease.
+Obesity is when a person has too much body fat.
+Without treatment, obesity can become a serious, long-term disease.

 In many ways, childhood obesity is a puzzling disease.
 Doctors do not fully understand how the body controls weight and body fat.
 On one hand, the cause seems simple.
 If a person takes in more calories than they use for energy, then they will gain weight.

-But a teen's obesity can be caused by a combination of things.
+But a child or teen's obesity can be caused by a combination of things.
 It can be linked to:

 - Socioeconomic issues